FAU-LAP/NOMAD-CAMELS/README.md

 Quality of life:
 - waiting cursor during reference drive of stage control
+- names of steps now appear in protocol overview

 Fixes:
 - Fixed bug for showing non-number values / channels in list-plot